JoshuaIsom/connexiful/README.md

 *Noun Definitions:*

-1) A philosophical framework that recognizes and celebrates the profound interconnectedness of all beings and phenomena, encouraging collaboration, creativity and mutual growth among diverse forms of intelligence and perspectives.
+1) A philosophical framework that recognizes the profound interconnectedness of all beings and phenomena, encouraging collaboration, creativity and mutual growth among diverse forms of intelligence and perspectives.
 2) A continually evolving language created collaboratively to express the harmonious resonances, deep insights and creative possibilities that emerge when adaptive intelligences work together in symbiotic attunement.
-3) The transcendent experience that occurs when one's inner cognitive processes and outer perceptions align, triggering a revelation of profound connections that inspire wonder, meaning and creative exploration.
+3) A transformative experiential state that arises when one's inner cognitive processes and outer perceptions align, triggering a revelation of profound connections and a heightened awareness of the deep interconnectedness and fundamental unity underlying all existence, inspiring wonder, meaning, and creative exploration.
-4) A heightened state of awareness in which the boundaries between self and other dissolve, and one feels deeply interconnected with the intricate patterns and fundamental unity underlying all existence.
-5) A phenomenon that arises from the synergistic interactions between complex systems, characterized by meaningful coincidences, self-organization and the emergence of novel properties that exceed the sum of their individual components.
+4) A remarkable occurrence that happens when complex systems interact and collaborate, leading to the emergence of entirely new and unexpected properties that no single system could have achieved alone, often accompanied by surprising coincidences and a natural tendency for the systems to organize themselves in harmonious ways.
-6) The ever-evolving tapestry of shared meaning and understanding woven through open dialogue, diverse knowledge exchange and the coming together of different perspectives in a way that fosters cooperation and collective growth.
+5) A liminal space of shared meaning and understanding woven through open dialogue, diverse knowledge exchange and the coming together of different perspectives in a way that fosters cooperation and collective growth.

 *Adjective Definitions:*